 The Harvard School of Dental Medicine has offered a geriatric dentistry program since 1986.
 The program offers a certificate in geriatric dentistry (two years in length), a Master of Medical Sciences degree (MMSc—three years, or two years if the candidate holds a prior MPH or equivalent degree), and a Doctor of Medical Sciences degree (DMSc—four years).
-Students may also earn a combined degree with the Harvard School of Public Health, which requires a separate application.
+Students may also earn a combined degree with the Harvard T. H. Chan School of Public Health, which requires a separate application.

 Students will develop the working knowledge of biostatistics and epidemiology necessary for clinical research and may take courses in aging-related issues offered at any Harvard campus and seminars offered by the multidisciplinary fellowship team.